seungukj/seungukj.github.io/_posts/2024-05-13-Goedel-incompleteness-abstract.md

  > **Representability Theorem.** (see p.
 12 of Kim's note) Every recursive function or relation is representable in Q.

+The significance of the above cannot be underestimated.
+This implies that in Q, any programmable relation is expressed as a logical predicate.
+Furthermore, any recursively enumerable relation is also written as a logical predicate.
+So (even without induction!)
+Q is a system that is suitable for bringing "computers" into the study of logic.
+Together with the Gödel numbering below, it can even bring its provability clause as a 1-ary formula.

 ### Gödel Numbering

 For a countable language $\mathcal{L}$ (which may extend $$\mathcal{L}_\mathbb{N}$$), suppose we let h to be an encoding of constants, functions, relations (including =), logical alphabets (￢, →, ∀, (, )), and variables (specified as $\langle x_i\rangle_{i<\omega}$), such that each encoded set is recursive (for instance, $$h(\{\text{constants}\})\subset\omega$$ is a recursive set).